CroftsDeveloper/Quote_Diary/README.md

 2. **Delayed Quote Loading**:
    - **Problem**: Slow loading of quotes.
 The higher the quote list grew, the loading of quotes was slower when refreshed
    - **Fix**: Reworked database query optimisation
    - **Outcome**: Improved speed and responsiveness in quote retrieval.
-There seems to be no issues with higher quote lists at this time.
+There seems to be limited issues with higher quote lists at this time.

 3. **Responsive Layout Discrepancies**:
    - **Problem**: Layout issues on mobile devices.